A PERSONALIZED APPROACH

-All of a sudden it was recess time, and Jamie and several of his friends grabbed their baseball gloves and headed out to the yard to play; a few hung back to read their novels in the book corner.
+All of a sudden it was recess time.
+Jamie and several of his friends grabbed their baseball gloves and headed out to the yard to play.
+Some students hung back to read their novels in the book corner.

-After a quick lunch in the Student Commons, Jamie and the other middle school students grabbed their backpacks and headed out to catch the bus that would take them to their laser tag adventure where they spent the afternoon doing a hands-on lab, listening to a lecture, and then heading in to the team competition arena for an exhausting set of laser tag challenges.
+After a quick lunch in the Student Commons, Jamie and the other middle school students grabbed their backpacks and headed out to catch the bus that would take them to their laser tag adventure.
+They spent the afternoon doing a hands-on lab, listening to a lecture and then heading into the team competition arena for an exhilarating set of laser tag challenges.

 “Hey Jamie,” called the Principal as he walked by his office.
 “I know your brother has a big test in Grade 11 Biology tomorrow — don’t forget to remind him to study!” he said with a wink.